plutov/pliutau.com/content/page/hire-me.md

  - Care about inclusion and diversion in your organization.
  - Provide professional development opportunities.
  - Work with Go, Docker, Kubernetes.
- - Provide a relocation package for me and my wife.

 ### Where